osvathrobi/raspIBus/README.md

 TODO
 ----

-[*] Debug interface - Read and Write messages to IBUS - raspibusDebug.py
+[*] Debug interface - Read and Write messages from connected car through IBUS - raspibusDebug.py

-[ ] CD Changer Emulator - Output information to the BoardMonitor through IBUS
+[ ] CD Changer Emulator - Output custom information to the BoardMonitor through IBUS identified as the CD Changer

 [ ] Map input from steering wheel and car controls to events